 If you still have time, don’t forget to admire the Inntel Hotels Zaandam.

 If you prefer to visit the Zaanse Schans with an organized tour, be sure to check out the Getyourguide offers below.
 They have great day trips to the Zaanse Schans from Amsterdam.
-Perfect for experiencing the authentic countryside of the Netherlands in addition to vibrant Amsterdam.
+Perfect for experiencing the authentic countryside of the Netherlands in addition to most beautiful spots in Amsterdam.

 Important tips when visiting the Zaanse Schans